pescap/EasyHPC/docs/source/github.rst

-Github
+GitHub
 ======

-How to collaborate to a repository such as easyHPC?
-If you want to send PR to open source directories, you have to follow these steps:
+How to collaborate to a repository such as EasyHPC?
+If you want to send Pull Requests to open source directories, you have to follow these steps:

 Fork the repository to your GitHub account
 ------

-- Go to the easyHPC GitHub directory `(click here) <https://github.com/pescap/easyHPC>`_.
+- Go to the EasyHPC GitHub directory `(click here) <https://github.com/pescap/EasyHPC>`_.

 - Click on the ``Fork`` button on the top-right hand corner of the window.

-- Choose where you want to fork easyHPC.
+- Choose where you want to fork EasyHPC.

 Work locally on the forked repository
 ------